This unusual octagonal chapel is open every day. It’s tucked away at the bottom of a flight of steps off Northgate.

 - The real reason was that Wesley wasn’t building a church, but a preaching house.

-John first preached in the unfinished shell of the church and lined out his then unpublished verse:
+John Wesley laid the foundation stone and first preached in the unfinished shell of the church and lined out his then unpublished verse:

 Ye mountains and vales, in praises abound,